fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-gauge-using-aspnet.md

 That's it!
 Your first gauge using the FusionCharts ASP.NET wrapper is ready.

-## Problem Rendering the Chart?
+## Problem rendering the map?

-In case there is an error, and you are unable to see the chart, check for the following:
+In case there is an error, and you are unable to see the map, check for the following:

 * If you are getting a JavaScript error on your page, check your browser console for the exact error and fix accordingly.
-If you're unable to solve it, click <<here>> to get in touch with our support team.
+If you're unable to solve it, click [here](mailto:support@fusioncharts.com) to get in touch with our support team.

 * If the chart does not show up at all, but there are no JavaScript errors, check if the FusionCharts Suite XT JavaScript library has loaded correctly.
 You can use developer tools within your browser to see if `fusioncharts.js` was loaded.